albarji/neurowriter/README.md

 saving it, and then runnning

     make train-batch

+or if you want to make use of the GPU,

+    make train-batch GPU=1

 Finally, if you wish to perform a training by hand-tuning the models hyperparameters, you can use the singletrain.ipynb notebook instead.